 How to prepare a small whole turkey for roasting?

-We will go through every step of preparation of the turkey with you from removing the wishbone, adding flavour and keeping the meat moist.
+We will go through every step of turkey preparation with you, from removing the wishbone, adding flavour and keeping the meat moist.

-How to string up, preventing burning, what temperature and how long to cook for?
+How to string up, prevent burning, what temperature and how long to cook for?

 Remove your turkey from the packaging, throwing away excess fluids.